al1sant0s/Hypothesis-Tests/README.md

 To perform a test, call one of the 4 classes mentioned before and pass the arguments needed for them.
 An object of `Hypotest` class will be returned.
 This object will have many attributes and methods.
 Bellow are listed **only** the most important attributes and methods that might be useful:

-* Attributes available for all tests objects:
+* Attributes available for all test objects:
    * sig: significance level of the test.
    * ts: test statistic value of the test.
    * v0: test value under null hypothesis.